ministryofjustice/security-guidance/docs/data-security-and-privacy-lifecycle.md

 -   Data security and privacy compliance checks move to an ongoing status.
 Reporting takes place as required to internal stakeholders or the ICO.
 -   Schedule and run regular data mapping exercises.
 These ensure full and current understanding of data flows to and from any organisations or systems that depend on the information.

+## Feedback

+> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).